osilander/bacterial-genomics-intro/ngs-qc/index.rst

     # change into that directory
     cd nanopore

+    # copy over the data
-    # download the data
+    # I will let you know where the data is stored

     # let's NOT uncompress it for now
+    # don't do: gunzip...

 This data differs from the Illumina data most significantly in how it was generated.
-Remember, the process of sequencing DNA via Illumina chemistry (sequencing-by-synthesis) is very different than sequencing DNA by passing it through a pore (see :numref:`fig-ont`)).
+Remember, the process of sequencing DNA via Illumina chemistry (sequencing-by-synthesis) is very different than sequencing DNA by passing it through a pore (see :numref:`fig-ont`).

 .. _fig-ont:
 .. figure:: images/nanopore.png

     Nanopore sequencing.

 Although later in this tutorial we will be combining the Illumina and Nanopore data, it is important to remember that there are considerable differences in the outputs from these two sequencing platforms.
-While Illumina data yields *only* short-read DNA, Oxford Nanopore can yield a wide range of lengths (up to 2 *million* base pairs), for both DNA and RNA, and can detect a wide number of covalent modifications (even ones we don't yet know about), and *finally*, it does all this on a device the half the size of your cell phone.
+While Illumina data yields *only* short-read DNA, Oxford Nanopore can yield a wide range of read lengths (up to 2 *million* base pairs), for both DNA and RNA, and can detect a wide number of covalent modifications (even ones we don't yet know about), and *finally*, it does all this on a device the half the size of your cell phone.
 (Having said all that, Illumina has a very wide array of applications as the sequencing output is so very enormous).
 From a sequencing point of view though, I view it sort of like this (see :numref:`fig-ont-ill`).

 .. _fig-ont-ill:
 .. figure:: images/ont-ill.png

     They're different.

 As this is long-read data, we will use a slightly different process to filter low-quality reads.
-In contrast to the Illumina data, this data has reads of very different lengths.
+In contrast to the Illumina data, this data has reads of very different lengths (whereas the Illumina data is all the same length).
 We will thus process it using a different software package, `filtlong <https://github.com/rrwick/Filtlong>`_. `filtlong` quality filters reads on the basis of both read length *and* read quality.
 To run it, we follow these basic steps:

 .. code-block:: bash